KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 These components typically run on the master node(s) and manage the overall cluster state.

 -   **kube-apiserver (API Server):**
-    -   Exposes the Kubernetes API.
-It's the front-end for the control plane.
+    -   The front-end for the Kubernetes control plane, exposing the Kubernetes API.
-    -   All communication (internal and external) goes through the API server.
+    -   Acts as the central management point for the entire cluster.
+All internal and external communications, including `kubectl` commands, go through the API Server.
+    -   Validates and processes requests: performs authentication, authorization, and admission control (e.g., applying security policies, resource quotas) before persisting objects to etcd.
+    -   The only component that directly interacts with `etcd` to store and retrieve cluster state and configuration.
+    -   Coordinates actions between other control plane components (like kube-scheduler, kube-controller-manager) and worker node agents (kubelets) by serving as their primary interface to the cluster state.
-    -   Designed to scale horizontally (run multiple instances).
+    -   Designed to scale horizontally for high availability (can run multiple instances).
 -   **etcd:**
-    -   A consistent and highly-available distributed key-value store.
     -   Stores all cluster data and represents the desired state of the cluster.
     -   Backup and restore of the entire cluster state is made from etcd snapshots.
+    -   A consistent and highly-available distributed key-value store.
 -   **kube-scheduler (Scheduler):**
-    -   Assigns newly created Pods to available Nodes based on resource requirements, policies, and other constraints.
+    -   Assigns newly created Pods (which it discovers via the kube-apiserver) to available Nodes.
+    -   Considers various factors for scheduling decisions: resource requirements, affinity/anti-affinity rules, taints/tolerations, Pod priority, and other policies/constraints.
 -   **kube-controller-manager (Controller Manager):**
+    -   Works to make the current cluster state match the desired state stored in etcd.
     -   Runs controller processes that monitor the cluster state.
-    -   Works to make the current cluster state match the desired state stored in etcd.
     -   Examples: Node controller, Replication controller.
 -   **cloud-controller-manager (Cloud Controller Manager):**
     -   Runs controllers that interact with the underlying cloud provider's API.